Skip to main content

 • normalizeDid(input: string): Did — Normalize any DID to its canonical form.
 Routes to the appropriate method-specific normalizer.
 Bare domains (no did: prefix) are treated as did:web.
 Throws INVALID_DID for malformed input.

 • normalizeDidWeb(input: string): Did — Normalize a did:web DID.
-Lowercases the host, preserves path case.
+Lowercases the host, strips a leading www., removes a trailing ., and preserves path case.
 Throws INVALID_DID if input is a non-web DID method.

 • normalizeDidPkh(input: string): Did — Normalize a did:pkh DID.
 Lowercases the address component per CAIP-10 canonical form.
 Expects format did:pkh:namespace:chainId:address.
 Throws INVALID_DID.